-In response to my son's bullying, I wrote my first book, The Bully Free Classroom.
-I wrote this book because I do not want any student to experience what our son did.
+In response to my son's bullying, I wrote my first book, The Bully Free Classroom®.
+I wrote this book because I do not want any student to experience what our son experienced.
 I especially do not want them to take the path he took.
-After his death, my wife, Linda, and I wrote several books and developed numerous other materials and resources (bracelets, brochures, posters and others) that now make up the Bully Free Program.
-Thousands of schools in the United States and other countries now use our materials and resources.
-Linda and I work full time helping schools implement the Bully Free Program.
+After his death, my wife, Linda, and I wrote several books and developed numerous other materials and resources that make up the Allan L. Beane Bullying Prevention Program.
+Thousands of schools in the United States and other countries use our materials and resources.
+Linda and I work full time helping schools implement our program.
 We have dedicated the rest of our lives to preventing and stopping bullying.
 Our efforts have expanded into presenting school assembly programs, presenting to parents, training school personnel and training others who work with young people.
 Visit our Website www.bullyfree.com for more information.